Your Body Can Help You Overcome Your Fears

 Let’s use the information that your body may be giving you to get a step up on your fears and learn how to face them so that the power they have over you may lessen.

-We must remember that fears are just fears.
+You must remember that fears are just fears.
 Sometimes they aren’t even real but rather things we’ve created from our insecurities and the false beliefs we harbor in our mind.

 Let’s be brave.
 Take the pain we feel in our body as help, not hurt.
 Let’s stop trying to cover it up with medication that just gives us momentary relief.